ballin-team/data-format/README.md

 Hey everyone!

 If you need help maintaining the naming convention in your application, this library is perfect for you.
-The data-format gives you methods to convert the naming convention, like camelCase to snake_case and from snake_case to camelCase.
+The data-format gives you methods to convert the naming convention, like camelCase, snake_case and flatcase.

 ## 🧗 **Getting Started**